 What is group spiritual direction?

-- you want to be intentional about your faith and would like to be part of a community of like-minded people,
+- you want to be intentional about your faith or your spiritual practices and would like to be part of a community of like-minded people,

-- you are willing to rest in God’s presence on behalf of others to assist them in their ongoing discernment without trying to “fix it” for them,
+- you’re willing to rest in simple “unknowing” on behalf of others to assist them in their ongoing discernment without trying to fix or change things for them,

-- you are drawn to contemplative, quieter forms of prayer or would like to deepen that aspect of your spiritual life.
+- you’re drawn to contemplative, quiet forms of prayer, or you’d like to deepen that aspect of your spiritual life.

 Do you know of other resources for finding spiritual direction groups?
-Please leave a comment, or email me at email@example.com.
+Please leave a comment, or contact me at email@example.com.

 Why meet with a spiritual director?

-Meeting with a spiritual director can help you grow in your faith and become more fully who God created you to be.
+Meeting with a spiritual director can help you grow and become more fully who you’re meant to be.
 You might seek out a spiritual director if…

-- you would like someone to help you notice where God is showing up in your day-to-day life and how God is calling you to live,
+- you’d like someone to help you notice where God is showing up in your day-to-day life and how God is calling you to live,

-- you are in transition and wonder where God fits in, or you are making a decision and need help and encouragement in your discernment process,
+- you’re in transition and wonder where God fits in, or you are making a decision and need help and encouragement in your discernment process,

 - you plan to go on a personal retreat and want spiritual direction before or during that time,

-- you are angry or doubting or having other issues with God and don’t feel free to explore it in your church or faith
+- you’re angry or doubting or having other issues with God and don’t feel free to explore it in your church or faith

-- you feel a pull toward spiritual direction for whatever reason, and simply want to give it a try.
+- you simply feel a pull toward spiritual direction and want to give it a try.